CHURCH FATHERS: A DOOR TO ROME

 INFANT BAPTISM

 According to Acts 2:38 and other similar passages, individuals must first repent before being baptized.
 Obviously, this would exclude children and infants who are simply too young to understand or experience repentance.
-On account of this, almost all Protestants or Christian evangelicals practice adult baptism.
-This, however, is not true of the Roman Catholic Church who received the tradition of infant baptism from the Ante-Nicene Church Fathers.
+On account of this, nearly all Protestants and evangelicals practice adult baptism.
+This, however, is not true of the Roman Catholic Church who received the tradition of infant baptism from the early Fathers.
 Notice:

 Hippolytus of Rome (170-235 AD)